Twitter event networks and the Superstar model: Related results and questions

-The fields of social networks and attachment models have witnessed an explosive growth over the last few years.
-In this Section we briefly discuss the connections between this model and some of the more standard models in the literature as well as extensions of the results in the paper.
-We also discuss previous empirical research done on the structure of Twitter networks. \\(a) {\bf Preferential attachment:} This has become one of the standard workhorses in the complex networks community.
-It is almost impossible to provide even a partial list of references but see \cite{barabasi1999emergence} for bringing this model to the attention of the networks community, \cite{newman2003structure},\cite{dorogovtsev2002evolution} for survey level treatments of a wide array of models, \cite{Bollobas:2001:DSS:379831.379835} for the first rigorous results on the asymptotic degree distribution, and \cite{cooper2003general}, \cite{bollobas2003mathematical}, \cite{rudas-1}, and \cite{durrett-rg-book} and the references therein for more general models and results.
-Restricting ourselves to the simplest case, one starts with two vertices connected by a single edge as in the Superstar Model and then each new vertex joins the system by connecting to a single vertex in the current tree by choosing this vertex with probability proportional to its degree.
-In this case, one can show (\cite{Bollobas:2001:DSS:379831.379835}) that there exists a limiting asymptotic degree distribution such that with probability one
+This has become one of the standard workhorses in the complex networks community.
+It is {{well nigh impossible to compile even a representative list of references}}; see \cite{szymanski1987nonuniform} where it was introduced in the combinatorics community, \cite {barabasi1999emergence} for bringing this model to the attention of the networks community, \cite{newman2003structure,dorogovtsev2002evolution} for survey level treatments of a wide array of models, \cite{Bollobas:2001:DSS:379831.379835} for the first rigorous results on the asymptotic degree distribution and \cite {cooper2003general,bollobas2003mathematical,rudas-1} and~\cite{durrett-rg-book} and the references therein for more general models and results. {{Let us briefly describe the simplest model in this class of models.}} One starts with two vertices connected by a single edge as in the Superstar model. {{Then}} each new vertex joins the system by connecting to a single vertex in the current tree by choosing this {{extant}} vertex with probability proportional to its {{current}} degree.
+In this case, one can show \cite {Bollobas:2001:DSS:379831.379835} that there exists a limiting asymptotic degree distribution, {{namely}} with probability one

+{{Thus, the asymptotic degree distribution exhibits}} a degree exponent of three.
+The Superstar model changes the degree exponent of the nonsuperstar vertices from three to $(3-2p)/(1-p)$ (see Theorem~\ref {thm:DegreeEvolutionLaw}).
+Further, for the preferential attachment model, the maximal degree scales like $n^{1/2}$ \cite{mori2007degree}, while for the Superstar model, the maximal nonsuperstar degree scales like $n^{\gamma}$ with $\gamma= (1-p)/(2-p)$.